GeoscienceAustralia/sira/docs/source/ch04_simsetup.rst

     :Example:       500

-`SCENARIO_HAZARD_VALUES`
+`FOCAL_HAZARD_SCENARIOS`
-    :Description:   The value(s) at which to assess facility response
+    :Description:   The value(s) or scenario(s) at which to assess facility response is assessed

-    :Data Type:     List of floats
+    :Data Type:     List of strings

     :Example:       [0.50, 0.55]